grantj-re3/RailsTales/rails_Fix_FATAL_Listen_error.md

-# Fix for: "FATAL: Listen error"
+# Fix for "FATAL: Listen error: unable to monitor directories for changes"

 I'm a Ruby on Rails newbie... but not a Linux newbie.